imsdev/ims-java-springboot/ims-springboot-tm/README.md

-# Spring Boot and IMS microservices using IMS TM Resource Adapter and connection pooling
+# Accessing IMS transactions using IMS TM Resource Adapter and connection pooling in Spring Boot

 This example demonstrates how to use connection pooling to call IMS™ transactions as microservices by using the IMS TM resource adapter in an unmanaged environment such as Spring Boot with embedded Tomcat.